 In the summer, Tokyo is around the same temperature as Nikko.
-Typically, the summer temperatures in Tokyo in July are around 26°C (78°F), and Nikko is about 25°C (77°F).
+Typically, the summer temperatures in Tokyo in July average around 26°C (78°F), and Nikko averages at about 25°C (77°F).

 Tokyo usually receives around the same amount of sunshine as Nikko during summer.
-At this time of the year, Tokyo gets 137 hours of sunny skies, while Nikko receives 136 hours of full sun.
+Tokyo gets 137 hours of sunny skies, while Nikko receives 136 hours of full sun in the summer.

 It rains a lot this time of the year in Nikko.
 It's quite rainy in Tokyo.
 In July, Tokyo usually receives less rain than Nikko.
-At this time of the year, Tokyo gets 127 mm (5 in) of rain, while Nikko receives 171 mm (6.7 in) of rain each month for the summer.
+Tokyo gets 127 mm (5 in) of rain, while Nikko receives 171 mm (6.7 in) of rain each month for the summer.

 Both Nikko and Tokyo during the autumn are popular places to visit.
 Most visitors come to Tokyo for the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In October, Tokyo is generally a little warmer than Nikko.
-Temperatures in Tokyo average around 18°C (64°F), and Nikko stays around 16°C (61°F).
+Daily temperatures in Tokyo average around 18°C (64°F), and Nikko fluctuates around 16°C (61°F).

 In the autumn, Tokyo often gets less sunshine than Nikko.
 Tokyo gets 129 hours of sunny skies this time of year, while Nikko receives 167 hours of full sun.